 But that’s not the only reason for them to stifle torrents and deliver poor speeds.
 Torrenting can make up a major share of VPN traffic on some servers, potentially causing congestion and compromising performance.
 Thus some VPNs choose to penalize torrenters to appease other users.

-So where does ExpressVPN stand in all of this?
+So where does ExpressVPN stand on all of this?

 Introducing the ExpressVPN torrenting policy

-However, it’s interesting to note that ExpressVPN don’t make a point of stressing their pro-torrent credentials on their website, which is a little strange.
+However, it’s interesting to note that ExpressVPN doesn’t make a point of stressing their pro-torrent credentials on their website, which is a little strange.

-Another thing to point out is that while the zero knowledge DNS policy is great, ExpressVPN aren’t otherwise committed to zero logging.
-That’s an important difference which torrenters may want to think about.
-For example, their website states that ExpressVPN collects information about the “Total amount (in MB) of data transferred per day” and “Choice of VPN server location”.
+Another thing to point out is that while the zero-knowledge DNS policy is great, ExpressVPN isn’t otherwise committed to zero-logging.
+That’s an important difference that torrenters may want to think about.
+For example, their website states that ExpressVPN collects information about the “Total amount (in MB) of data transferred per day” and “Choice of VPN server location.”